 My advice is to go regularly through the archive.
 When doing so, it’s a good thing to analyze camera settings or remember the situations in which the picture was taken.
 I sometimes realize that there is a pattern in my out-of-focus shots like e.g. I tend to shoot too wide open or with a shutter speed just at the edge of what is required for the specific scenery.
 This helps me when going out to pay more attention to those things.

 Let me know your thoughts

 I hope this article was helpful for you.
-I would love to hear what you identified as reasons on why your images are out of focus.
+I would love to hear what you identified as reasons why your images are out of focus.

 If there is anything you are looking for, please let me know and I try to find examples to discuss.
 Feel free to use the Q&A form to submit questions.